Farfantepenaeus

-Farfantepenaeus is a genus of prawns in the family Penaeidae.
+Farfantepenaeus is a subgenus of prawns in the family Penaeidae, sometimes treated as a genus.
 Its eight species were formerly included in the genus Penaeus.
-It was first published as a genus name in 1972 by Rudolf N. Burukovsky, but without the necessary designation of a type species.
+It was first published as a subgenus name in 1972 by Rudolf N. Burukovsky, but without the necessary designation of a type species.
 That situation was corrected by the same author in 1997.
 The name Farfantepenaeus commemorates the Cuban carcinologist Isabel Pérez Farfante.